GitCoder052023/Nexus/README.md

-# Nexus: A Conversational AI with File Upload Functionality
+# Nexus: A Conversational AI tool For Asking questions from a file

 ![Programming Language](https://img.shields.io/badge/Programming_Language-Python-blue)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-Nexus is a user-friendly conversational AI application that empowers users to engage in natural language interactions and process information from uploaded files.
+Nexus is a user-friendly conversational AI application that empowers users Ask questions from Nexus about uploaded file.
 It leverages the capabilities of the GoogleGenerativeAI model to deliver intelligent and informative responses.

 # Features

-- Conversational interface: Interact with Nexus through a text-based chat interface, asking questions and receiving comprehensive answers.
+- Conversational interface: Interact with Nexus through a text-based chat interface, asking questions about given file and receiving comprehensive answers.
 - File upload and processing: Upload text, CSV, or PDF documents to provide additional context or information for Nexus to analyze and incorporate into its responses.
-- Customizable theme: The GUI offers a dark theme for a visually appealing experience.

 # Installation